 - therapist competence in the use of different mediums - the knowledge and experience required to ensure safety of the young client along with the ability to ensure there are no misunderstandings

-- understanding of disinhibition online, transference and countertransference specific to the online relationship
+- understanding of disinhibition online and on the phone, transference and countertransference specific to the digital relationship

 - ensuring use of end to end encrypted platforms